example42/psick/docs/FOSS_puppet_server.md

 ## example42 PSICK Puppet Open Source Server automation

-The control-repo allows to spin up a Puppet Open Source Server in a fully automated way.
+This control-repo allows to spin up a Puppet Open Source Server in a fully automated way.

 One can use vagrant or even use PSICK on a fresh base OS installation.